piranna/piranna.github.io/pages/hire-me.md

 #### Are you available to relocate?

-I'm interested mostly on full remote positions (specially on frelance projects), or job positions located in Madrid, Spain.
-I'm open to relocation depending of conditions, but mandatory ones are:
+I'm interested mostly on 100% remote positions (specially regarding freelance projects), or job positions located in Madrid, Spain.
+I'm open to relocate if we can negotiate the conditions, but mandatory ones are:

-1. salary is at least the same I would earn after a job change here on Madrid, plus a proportional increment to adjust to live and cost level of destination city, whichever is higher.
+1. base salary is equiparable to what I could earn for a remote or in-site position here on Madrid, plus a proportional increment to adjust it to live and cost level of destination city, whichever final salary is higher.
-2. company provides me accomodation during all my contract or re-imbourse me the flat rental as an addition over the salary.
+2. company provides accomodation during all the time of the contract, or pays a monthly bonus to cover flat rental costs.
-3. company provides me flight tickets for both joining and leaving the company, and to go home and back at least twice a year (one of them for Christmas).
+3. company provides flight tickets for both joining and leaving the company.
+It also provides go-and-back tickets at least twice a year of my election (most probably one of them will be for Christmas), allowing me to work 100% remote at least for a continuos month each time.

-On the other hand, I'm a *travel junkie*, so I don't have any problem about travel frequently (in fact, I consider it a plus).
+On the other hand, I'm a *travel junkie*, so I don't have any problem if I need to travel frequently due to job requirements.
+In fact, I consider this as an advantage for the job position :-)

 ### 💻 Technology